google/angle/doc/DevSetup.md

 For a release build run `gn args out/Release` and set `is_debug = false`.

 On Windows, you can build for the Universal Windows Platform (UWP) by setting `target_os = "winuwp"` in the args.
+Setting `is_component_build = false` is highly recommended to support moving libEGL.dll and libGLESv2.dll to an application's directory and being self-contained, instead of depending on other DLLs (d3dcompiler_47.dll is still needed for the Direct3D backend).

 For more information on GN run `gn help`.